-The three primary foundations of Electronics and Communication Engineering are calculus, discrete mathematics and physics.
+The three primary foundations of Electronics and Communication Engineering are calculus, discrete mathematics, and physics.
 Calculus is the foundation for any engineering endeavor.
-Discrete mathematics is the basis for the Electronics and Communication related components of the programme.
-Physics is the basis for the Electrical Engineering related components of the programme.
-Students must have a firm foundation in math, science, and engineering in order to apply that knowledge to solve Electronics and Communication Engineering problems in any career that utilizes an Electronics and communication Engineering education.
+Discrete mathematics is the basis for the Electronics and Communication-related components of the program.
+Physics is the basis for the Electrical Engineering-related components of the program.
+Students must have a firm foundation in math, science, and engineering in order to apply that knowledge to solve Electronics and Communication Engineering problems in any career that utilizes an Electronics and Communication Engineering education.

 To make students capable to function as an individual or as a part of a team, therefore, enhancing their leadership and cooperative abilities to fulfill the needs of industry, locally and globally.

-To develop the desire to keep learning throughout life and a passion towards modern technical engineering tools for understanding professional and ethical standards.
+To develop the desire to keep learning throughout life and a passion for modern technical engineering tools for understanding professional and ethical standards.
 Engineering tools for understanding professional and ethical standards.

-Electronics and communication engineering Undergraduates must be equipped with an ability to use modern computing techniques and skills, software and hardware tools needed to solve Electronics and communication engineering problems, at both levels of problem- solving discussed in Programme educational objective (2).
+Electronics and communication engineering Undergraduates must be equipped with the ability to use modern computing techniques and skills, software and hardware tools needed to solve Electronics and communication engineering problems, at both levels of the problem- solving discussed in Programme educational objective (2).
 Such skills strongly impact career success and continuing enhancement of knowledge, and moderately impact effectiveness in multi-disciplinary environments and leadership.
-Therefore, a platform is provided to them to indulge in extra curricular and co-curricular activities as well as opportunities to work on modern technology based projects.
+Therefore, a platform is provided to them to indulge in extracurricular and co-curricular activities as well as opportunities to work on modern technology-based projects.